shahchiragh/posterior_probability/README.md

 # posterior_probability
 A implementation that:

--Can determine the posterior probability of different hypotheses, given priors for these hypotheses, and given a sequence of observations.
+- Can determine the posterior probability of different hypotheses, given priors for these hypotheses, and given a sequence of observations
--Can determine the probability that the next observation will be of a specific type, priors for different hypotheses, and given a sequence of observations.
+- Can determine the probability that the next observation will be of a specific type, priors for different hypotheses, and given a sequence of observations

 Programming Language used: Java
 Code structure: